1. Use a strong password

 Tip: Try to not use the same password for every account as this means your password and accounts can be compromised easily.

 If you find it difficult to remember lots of different passwords why not use a password manager?
-This is an app on your phone, tablet or computer your passwords securely, so you don’t need to remember them all.
+This is an app on your phone, tablet or computer that stores your passwords securely, so you don’t need to remember them all.

 2. One person’s trash is another’s treasure